 There are multiple reasons why your pet fish keep dying in your new tank, but there’s one that’s really common.
 Fish should not die in a new aquarium as long as the beneficial bacteria in the water have developed a colony.
 Casualties happen when you’ve added fish to your new aquarium too early.

 A tank that’s ready to house fish is called “cycled” because it has an established Nitrogen cycle.

 Ammonia, Nitrite, and Nitrate are all Nitrogen compounds that are harmful to fish.

 However, these compounds get converted to less harmful substances by the beneficial bacteria in the aquarium’s water.

-To make sure that your new fish doesn’t end up dead again, just follow these 2 simple rules:
+We have a post that extensively covers what actions to take when your fish are about to die.
+But to shortly summarize – to make sure that your new fish doesn’t end up dead again, just follow these 2 simple rules:

 - The aquarium should remain cycled at all times.

 - There shouldn’t be any sudden changes in the water’s parameters.